- Duration: 2 years

 The following requirements must be fulfilled to obtain the degree Master of Theology at MF Norwegian School of Theology:

-- theological courses in at least two of the main disciplines of theology (Old Testament, New Testament, Church History, Systematic Theology and Practical Theology).
-The courses listed below are obligatory insofar these are the only relevant courses taught in English.
+- Theological courses in at least two of the main disciplines of theology (Old Testament, New Testament.
+Church History, Systematic Theology and Practical Theology).
+The courses listed in the programme structure are obligatory insofar these are the only relevant courses taught in English.

-- As a main rule, 40 ECTS at the master level, and the course in methodology, must be completed before students can register for AVH5010.
+- As a main rule, 40 ECTS at the master level, including the course in methodology, must be completed before students can register for the master's thesis.

 - As a main rule, all courses within the programme must be completed before the thesis can be submitted.